No room for discrimination

-The European Union Agency for Fundamental Rights 2012 LGBT surveyshowed that 35 per cent of respondents from Sweden felt discriminated against or harassed in the last 12 months on the grounds of sexual orientation.
-Not a very flattering figure but still better compared to that year’s EU average of 47 per cent.
+The European Union Agency for Fundamental Rights LGBT survey from 2012 showed that 35 per cent of respondents from Sweden felt discriminated against or harassed in the last 12 months on the grounds of sexual orientation.
+Not a very flattering figure but still better compared with that year’s EU average of 47 per cent.

 Same-sex marriages were legalised in Sweden in 2009.

 What makes Sweden one of the most gay-friendly countries in the world is that people continue to fight for further improvements.

 In addition to RFSL, there are a number of LGBTQ organisations ranging from those affiliated with a political party to youth organisations and organisations for a particular occupation, such as the Swedish gay police association.

 Most of these organisations work with events, campaigns, information, education and support.
 Together they build networks, often in solidarity with international LGBTQ movements.
 Stockholm Pride also participates, for example through the Stockholm Pride international solidarity fund, which was founded in 2006.